xiekeyang/oci-discovery/ref-engine-protocols.md

 # Ref-Engine Protocols

 There are many possible [ref-engine](glossary.md#ref-engine) protocols.
-Having identifiers for the protocols facilitates [ref-engine discovery](glossary.md#ref-engine-discovery) by allowing discovery services to [describe the protocol for suggested ref engines](well-known-uri-ref-engine-discovery.md#ref-engines-objects).
+Having identifiers for the protocols facilitates [ref-engine discovery](glossary.md#ref-engine-discovery) by allowing discovery services to describe the protocol for suggested ref engines (e.g. as declared in a [ref-engines object](xdg-ref-engine-discovery.md#ref-engines-objects)).
 Consumers can then prefer ref engines which implement their favorite protocol and use the appropriate API to connect to them.

 This section registers known protocol identifiers and maps them to their specification.